Efficient Diffusion Models for Vision: A Survey: An Overview of Diffusion Models

-The actual strength of diffusion models, however, is the reverse process called reverse diffusion, as the goal of training a diffusion model is to learn the reverse process.
-It can be done by training a neural network o approximate these conditional probabilities in order to run the reverse diffusion process.
+The actual learning process of a diffusion model occurs in the reverse direction.
+The model is trained to denoise the progressively corrupted samples.
+Here, the model is a neural network that approximates the conditional probabilities to reverse the diffusion process.